 However, knowing the wrong thing to do and not doing it is impossible unless you can control your emotions.

 I’d seen little or no love between my parents.
 They gave precious little to me.
 My only knowledge of love came from the idealized relationships of television.
 No matter how I tried, I couldn’t stop myself from dreaming of Elena as the perfect wife who smoothes out all the troubles of the cheerful, yet perplexed, husband by the show’s end.

-I spoke to myself from the mirror.
+I spoke to my reflection in the mirror.
 “Don’t you realize you don’t even know this woman’s name?”

-At last, after a final spray of air freshener, I settled on the couch to wait for her, cursing the sweat on my hands.
-I kept pacing between the couch and the window next to the front door.
-The doorbell rang as I was wondering if she’d notice the trail I’d made in the carpet.
+Several minutes before she was due to arrive, I attacked the living room with a final spray of air freshener.
+Cursing the sweat on my hands, I began pacing between the couch and the window next to the front door.
+Finally, the doorbell rang.
+I realized I’d made a noticeable trail in the carpet.

-During the past three days, sometimes I’d wondered if, when I saw her again, it would be a disappointment.
-It was not.
-She entered my home like brash bold colors some genius splashed on a blank canvas.
-In the center of the living room, she said words that eerily echoed my thoughts.
+During the past three days, I’d wondered if I’d feel differently when I saw her again.
+I did not.
+She entered my home like brash bold colors some genius had splashed on a blank canvas.

 “I can’t believe it.
 I’m in love,” she said.
 “Perfection.
 I love this house.”

 She wore tight, faded jeans and a white silk blouse beneath a long coat.
 A clean scent lingered around her.
 The lines of her body were almost too perfect.
 I tried to find flaws so I could console myself if she didn’t want me the way I wanted her.